 Share Your Definition of Success

 Clearly define what success looks like in your organization.
-It helps new employees in understanding their goals and expectations, allowing them to succeed from the outset.
+It helps new employees understand their goals and expectations, allowing them to succeed from the outset.
 Beyond defining success, offer direction on how to reach it, whether through job advancement, skill development, or meeting specified performance benchmarks.
 You drive new hires to strive for excellence and contribute meaningfully to your company’s goals by aligning individual achievement with organizational success.

 4. Provide Orientation and Resources